Lellansin/node-forklist/README.md

 for (var i = 0; i < times; i++) {
     var t = new test('Alan' + i);
-    // you can only get { name: 'AlanX' }, the prototype will lost forks.send(i, t);
+    forks.send(i, t);
 }
 ```
+you can only get the basic data `{ name: 'AlanX' }`, and the prototype will lost, you can't call `.hi` in the child process.

 <a name="forward" />